Beau Bassin-Rose Hill

 Beau Bassin-Rose Hill (or Beau-Bassin Rose-Hill; [bobasɛ̃ ʁozil]; Villes sœurs) is a town in Mauritius, located in the Plaines Wilhems District.
-It is administered by the Municipal Council of Beau Bassin-Rose Hill and has a population of 147,066 habitants, making it the third largest city on the island.
+It is administered by the Municipal Council of Beau Bassin-Rose Hill and has a population of 147,066 inhabitants, making it the third largest city on the island.

-Politics
+Local administration

-Municipal Elections
+Municipal elections

-Municipal elections are held every 6 years, the mandate of the Lord Mayor and the Deputy Mayor is two years, then another one is chosen by the members of the board through a system of voting.
-For the Municipal elections held in November 2012, the town of Beau-Bassin Rose-Hill was divided into 6 wards compare to 4 previously.
+Municipal elections are held every six years, the mandate of the Mayor and Deputy Mayor is two years, then another one is chosen by the members of the board through a system of voting.
+For the Municipal elections held in November 2012, the town of Beau-Bassin Rose-Hill was divided into six wards compared to four previously.
+The current mayor of the district is Mrs. Marie Gabriella Rimena Batour, elected in 2025.

 Sports

 The football team which represents the town is the Union Sportive de Beau-Bassin Rose-Hill, its home stadium is the Sir Gaetan Duval Stadium, the team currently plays in the National First Division for the 2014–2015 season.